How Do People Read Nowadays?

 I tried to show this authorial dichotomy in Digitally Remastered Classics.
 Take a look at an excerpt, if you’re curious!

-2 thoughts on “How Do People Read Nowadays?
+2 responses to “How Do People Read Nowadays?”

 1. So far this year I’ve read several print books, two on my tablet and one on my phone.
 I understand why digital is such a huge market, but I do like to hold a book in my hands.